Salmon have a tough trip ahead of them when the time comes to spawn. Do you think they enjoy the ride up the salmon cannon?

 "Grand Coulee would be the ultimate goal," Deligan said.

-Interestingly, the salmon will voluntarily enter the tube.
+Interestingly, the salmon will sometimes voluntarily enter the tube.

-The Washington Department of Fish and Wildlife is planning to test the tube again this September.
-They’ll use it again at the Roza Dam to shoot salmon up over a 20-foot embankment into the back of a truck for transport.
+The Washington Department of Fish and Wildlife is planning to continue testing the tube.
+They'll use it again at the Roza Dam to shoot salmon up over a 20-foot embankment into the back of a truck for transport.

 By all accounts, it looks like the device will work.
 It will be exciting to see if the state puts it into practice.